prakashgithubnew/CoreJava/CoreJavaPractise/AllCoreJavaNotes/readme.md

 Final and static are the keywords in java
 Local variable cannot be static as it will give compile time error.
+Java method can be protected and static both.

 =========================================================================================
 **Java Utilizes this memory as -**